baskuit/pinyon/src/state/readme.md

-# What is a State
+# State

-A state is a two-player game with simultaneous moves and Markovian transitions.

-That's it.
-The `AbstractState` class does not make any more assumptions.
+### Markov Decision Process
+Loosely speaking a state is a Markov Decision Process.
+There is some ambiguity that should be cleared up.
+The **type** of a state corresponds to a game or a MDP, while an **instance/object** corresponds to a MDP 'state'
+### Perfect Information and Inheritance
+The assumption of perfect information means that the actions for both players is public knowledge.

 # Perfect Info